-Indications: Promotes ovulation by stimulating release of reproductive hormones.
+Indications: Promotes ovulation by stimulating the release of reproductive hormones.

 FDA Drug Category: X

-Summary Recommendations: Clomid is to be taken to increase chances of conception only.
+Summary Recommendations: Clomid is taken to increase the chances of conception only.
 The drug should be taken only as prescribed.
 Never take Clomid during pregnancy or at doses higher than prescribed.
 Clomiphene is commonly prescribed as Clomid or Serophene.